microsoft/vscode-docs/docs/languages/javascript.md

 ## Signature Help

-As you write a JavaScript function call, VS Code shows information about the function signature and highlight the parameter that you are currently completing:
+As you write a JavaScript function call, VS Code shows information about the function signature and highlights the parameter that you are currently completing:

 ![Signature help for some DOM methods](images/javascript/signature-help.png)